ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

-### Defines
+### Macros
-Defines can be used to replace any word with anything else, just like C
+Macros are substitutions that get replaced before compiling begins, allowing it to do pretty much anything, just like C
 ```hlsl
 #define Tint(base, tintval) base * tintval